-In that case you can take the technique a little further by compartmentalizing.
+In that case, you can take the technique a little further by compartmentalizing.
 Break down the word you want to learn into different sounds and syllables.
-Associate each syllable with an image and these images into a context that will let you remember their sequence as well as give you the meaning.
+Associate each syllable with an image and these images into a context that will let you remember their sequence as well as their meaning.

-Note that the arrr! is in there to remind you of the correct pronunciation of wahr.
+Note that the “Arrr!” is in there to remind you of the correct pronunciation of wahr.
 Sounds can help solidify the information even further.
 It is a kind of manufactured synesthesia.
 You could find a similar clue for leech if necessary.
-(By the way if you want to improve your pronunciation, don’t miss this post.)

-I know, this seems like an awfully convoluted way to remember one word, but trust me, it is worth it.
-Once you have had some practice, the speed that you come up with these little stories will increase, and you will find yourself forming images in your mind automatically.
+I know this seems like an awfully convoluted way to remember one word, but trust me, it is worth it.
+Once you have had some practice, the speed at which you come up with these little stories will increase, and you will find yourself forming images in your mind automatically.
 Apart from that, once you get the hang of it you will see your retention rate for new words skyrocket!
 I’m talking 80%-90%.
 No joke.